AudioMotionBench: Evaluating Auditory Motion Perception in Audio LLMs: The AudioMotionBench Framework

 \subsection{Benchmark Composition and Variants}

-The AMPBench dataset systematically covers all combinations of the eight canonical spatial positions, resulting in a total of $8\times7=56$ directed motion trajectories.
+The AudioMotionBench systematically covers all combinations of the eight canonical spatial positions, resulting in a total of $8\times7=56$ directed motion trajectories.
 Each trajectory corresponds to a physically simulated sound source traveling linearly from one position to another within the $6\,\text{m}\times6\,\text{m}$ spatial field, with the listener fixed at the center $(3.0,3.0)$.
 With an average clip duration of approximately $6\,\text{s}$ determined by the rendering pipeline, the full set of 56 trajectories yields a total of about $5.6$ minutes of spatial audio.
 This exhaustive pairing ensures balanced sampling across lateral, diagonal, and front–back motions, providing comprehensive coverage of the auditory motion space.

 For each trajectory, binaural recordings are generated under four acoustic conditions: one clean (noise-free) and three levels of additive Gaussian noise corresponding to approximate signal-to-noise ratios of 35, 25, and 15~dB.
 Thus, every directional path yields four distinct versions of the same motion sequence, facilitating controlled robustness evaluation.
-In total, AMPBench contains $56\times4=224$ synthesized audio clips.
+In total, AudioMotionBench contains $56\times4=224$ synthesized audio clips.

 Each audio clip is paired with two types of language-based questions to probe different reasoning abilities.
 The first is a multiple-choice question, in which the model must identify the correct motion direction among four candidates (e.g., \texttt{A: Left$\rightarrow$Right}, \texttt{B: Right$\rightarrow$Left}, \texttt{C: Front$\rightarrow$Back}, \texttt{D: Back$\rightarrow$Front}).
 The second is a true–false verification question, which evaluates whether the model can judge the correctness of a given textual statement describing the motion.
 For every directional path, a pair of symmetric true–false statements is generated, doubling the total number of binary samples.
 As a result, the complete dataset contains 224 multiple-choice items and 448 true–false items, evenly distributed across the four noise levels.
-Representative examples of both question types are shown in Figure~\ref{fig:dataset_example}, which illustrates the structured QA format used for synthesized binaural motion clips.